 Chile ’10, Chile FD ’11

 Originally from Massachusetts, Heather’s journeys have taken her to 30+ countries on six continents and given her a command of four languages.
 She taught English as a Foreign Language in Japan for a year and a half while discovering the joys of hot springs and heated toilet seats, and then, moved on to cultivate her life teaching and working in Latin America.
 Heather returned to the States and served urban schools on City Year Boston staff for two years before returning to WorldTeach.
 Outside of the office, you would likely find her scaling vertical surfaces at the climbing gym or outside at the crags when New England weather permits.

 Learning and Professional Development Director

 FSM Chuuk ’13, American Samoa FD ’14

-Liz grew up along the United States Pacific Coast in California.
-After completing her undergraduate degree in Communications Studies in the Golden State, she spent time living, learning, and working in Micronesia and Polynesia.
+Liz grew up along the United States Pacific coast in California.
+After completing her undergraduate studies in the Golden State, she spent time living, learning, and working in Micronesia and Polynesia.
 She has since moved to the US Northeast where she spends ¾ of the year trying to stay warm.
 She holds a Master of Arts in International Affairs from Northeastern University.
-Yet, Liz’s biggest accomplishment is the (self-awarded) Best Auntie in the Universe award, won sixteen years in a row.
+Yet, Liz’s biggest accomplishment is the (self-awarded) Best Auntie in the Universe award, won seventeen years in a row.

 Program Director/Health & Safety Officer